zeromq/czmq/README.md

     CZMQ_EXPORT int
         zhash_insert (zhash_t *self, const char *key, void *item);

-    //  Update item into hash table with specified key and item.
+    //  Update or insert item into hash table with specified key and item.
+If the
-    //  If key is already present, destroys old item and inserts new one.
+    //  key is already present, destroys old item and inserts new one.
+If you set
-    //  Use free_fn method to ensure deallocator is properly called on item.
+    //  a container item destructor, this is called on the old value.
+If the key
+    //  was not already present, inserts a new item.
+Sets the hash cursor to the
+    //  new item.
     CZMQ_EXPORT void
         zhash_update (zhash_t *self, const char *key, void *item);